 Magdalene added that New Life Kenya was meant to protect her but they didn’t, choosing to side with the parents at every turn.
-“When I called Millicent, she would dismiss me saying, ‘You complain a lot.’.”
+“When I called [the recruiter], she would dismiss me saying, ‘You complain a lot.’.”

 “If a surrogate falls ill or even dies while pregnant, or during childbirth, nobody cares,” Magdalene said.

 Although her second surrogacy was more straightforward — she delivered for Kenyan parents at a hospital in Nairobi, and was paid in full — she says she will never do it again: “Robbing a bank is easier than being a surrogate.”